edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 }
 ```

-This requires extra work to clear the Observable execution.
-Moreover this approach is imperative, and we can do better.
+By doing this way our component requires extra logic to clear the Observable execution, we can do better with less verbosity.
+Moreover this approach is imperative and we want something more declarative that hide the noise.

 #### 👍🏼👍🏼 private subject + takeUntil

-An other common approach is to use a `Subject` in combination with the `takeUntil` operator to notify whenever the component get destroyed to cleanup the Observable execution.
+An other approach is to use a `Subject` to notify whenever the component get destroyed in combination with the `takeUntil` operator to cleanup the Observable execution.

 ```ts
 @Component({